Rio Cardines

-Rio Solomon Cardines (born 1 July 2006) is a professional footballer who plays as a right-back or right wing-back for club Crystal Palace.
+Rio Solomon Cardines (born 1 July 2006) is a professional footballer who plays as a full-back or wing-back for club Bristol City, on loan from club Crystal Palace.
 Born in England, he plays for the Trinidad and Tobago national team.

 Club career

-Cardines is a quick athletic defender who was a youth product of the successful London Colney Colts under-12 and under-15 teams based in St Albans.
-He went on to join Stevenage Borough Juniors.
-Cardines joined the youth academy of Crystal Palace at under-16 level in 2022.
-He was part of the team who won a pre-season tournament against Manchester United, Bayern Munich and Dundee United in August 2022.
-Though he has played predominantly as a right-back, Cardines has also slotted in anywhere across the defence if required and has also played on the wing.
-Cardines made his first start for the Under-18s side against Norwich City in November 2022 and managed to get on the scoresheet in a 2-2 draw.
+Cardines was a youth product of the successful London Colney Colts under-12 and under-15 teams based in St Albans.
+He went on to join Enfield Borough F.C. and Stevenage Borough Juniors.
+He joined the youth academy of Crystal Palace at under-16 level in 2022 and was part of the team who won a pre-season tournament against Manchester United, Bayern Munich and Dundee United in August of that year.

+Cardines made his first start for the Under-18s side against Norwich City in November 2022 and managed to get on the scoresheet in a 2–2 draw.
 His performances for the young Eagles saw him earn a call-up in January 2023, to Trinidad and Tobago's Under-17s team for their participation in the CONCACAF Under-17 Championship.
 He helped the Crystal Palace U21s win the 2023–24 Premier League International Cup.
-On 3 July 2024, he signed his first professional contract with Crystal Palace.
-He played for the Palace U21s in a 1–0 EFL Trophy loss to Stevenage on 20 August 2024.
+On 3 July 2024, he signed his first professional contract with the club.
+Cardines played for the Palace U21s in a 1–0 EFL Trophy loss to Stevenage on 20 August 2024.

 Cardines first competitive involvement with the first-team was as an unused substitute in the 2025 FA Community Shield in August 2025, with his first appearance occurring two months later when he came on as a late substitute in an away match against Dynamo Kyiv in the UEFA Conference League.
+He made his league debut on the final day of the 2025–26 season against Arsenal.

+2026–27: Bristol City (loan)

+On 11 August 2026, Cardines joined EFL Championship club Bristol City on a season-long loan.

 International career

-Born in England, Cardines is of Trinidadian descent.
+He can represent England, his country of birth, as well as the Trinidad and Tobago or Venezuela through his parents.
 A dual-citizen, he gained Trinidadian citizenship on February 10th 2023.
 He was part of the Trinidad and Tobago U17s that played at the 2023 CONCACAF U-17 Championship.
 In 2024, he was called up to the Trinidad and Tobago U20s for a set of 2024 CONCACAF U-20 Championship qualifying matches.

 On 1 July 2023, Cardines was part of the preliminary 60-man squad for the senior Trinidad and Tobago national team for the 2023 CONCACAF Gold Cup.
 He was formally called up to the senior Trinidad and Tobago national team for the 2025 Unity Cup.
 He debuted in that tournament in a 3–2 loss to Jamaica on 27 May 2025.

+Style of play

+Cardines is a full-back capable of playing on either side of the defence and has also played as a wing-back.